poproar/cplusplus/README.md

 ### Licensing
 ---------

-Please see the /docs/ MAUNUAL.
+Please see the /docs/ MANUAL.

 ### Cryptography